interstar/OWL/README.md

 I love outlining.
 I love wiki.
 What do you get when you create a mutant cross-breed of the two?

-A *fucking power tool*, that's what.
+A *f-ing power tool*, that's what.

 What?
 -----